-Being a proverb of wisdom this may be more puzzling then we think.
-The verb sharpen is in the Hiphil causative form and not the normal Qal active.
-There are no marks of the accusative to indicate what exactly is being sharpened.
+“Faces” is the literal translation of the word.
+A plural word.The verb sharpen is in the Hiphil causative form and not the normal Qal active.
 The Hiphil verb means that the object, iron, causes something else to sharpen.
 It is not iron itself sharpening.
-Another thing to learn is that the Hebrew Scriptures lists metals as prophetic symbols—gold, silver, bronze, iron—like four classes.
+Or is it….

 Another insight to gain is that the Hebrew authors list metals as cryptic symbols—gold, silver, bronze, iron?
 What/who could those represent?